 This disables the installation of the various network servers included as part of the Inetutils package.
 These servers are deemed not appropriate in a basic CLFS system.
-Some are insecure by nature and are only considered safe on trusted networks.
-More information can be found at http://www.linuxfromscratch.org/blfs/view/svn/basicnet/inetutils.html.
-Note that better replacements are available for many of these servers.

-Move the ping program to its FHS-compliant place:
+Move the ping and ping6 programs to their FHS-compliant place:

+'''

-mv -v /usr/bin/ping /bin
+mv -v /usr/bin/ping{,6} /bin

-10.35.2.
+'''

+10.37.2.
 Contents of Inetutils

-Installed programs: ftp, ping, rcp, rlogin, rsh, talk, telnet, and tftp ftp Is the file transfer protocol program ping Sends echo-request packets and reports how long the replies take rcp Performs remote file copy rlogin Performs remote login rsh Runs a remote shell talk Is used to chat with another user telnet An interface to the TELNET protocol tftp A trivial file transfer program
+Installed programs: ftp, ifconfig, ping, ping6, rcp, rlogin, rsh, talk, telnet, and tftp ftp Is the file transfer protocol program ifconfig Utility for configuring network interfaces ping Sends echo-request packets and reports how long the replies take.
+This is the IPV4 versionping6 Sends echo-request packets and reports how long the replies take.
+This is the IPV6 version rcp Performs remote file copy rlogin Performs remote login rsh Runs a remote shell talk Is used to chat with another user telnet An interface to the TELNET protocol tftp A trivial file transfer program